Long read: Mr Spock, Pippi Longstocking and the fairytale of the self-directed learnerby

 It is no wonder that we do not always learn what we are supposed to, and do not always implement what we set out to do.
 Yes, we all have a self-directed rational learner in us, but we also have a somewhat wilder learner in there.

 Harvard professor Cass Sunstein strikingly calls the rational learner in us ‘Spock’, named after the Vulcan character from Star Trek.
 Spock is analytical, thinks clearly and categorises right from wrong.
-This part of us knows why it makes sense to deal with a certain subject matter, for example compliance guidelines.
+This part of us knows why it makes sense to deal with a certain subject matter, for example, compliance guidelines.
 If he had his way, we would sit down and learn because, rationally speaking, that is the right thing to do.

-There is, however, still the other learner in us that we’ll characterise here as Pippi Longstocking, named of course after the cheeky schoolgirl with pigtails from Astrid Lindgren’s books, who often lives by whims.
+There is, however, still the other learner in us that we’ll characterise here as Pippi Longstocking, named of course after the cheeky schoolgirl with pigtails from Astrid Lindgren’s books, who often live by whims.
 Her motto is, "I create the world around me just as I like".
 Pippi loves things that are easy and immediately make you feel good.
 She does not communicate with rational arguments, but with somatic markers – her gut feeling says "yippee" and "boo" in seconds.

 The responsiveness of our rational Spock cannot keep up with this.
 Learning compliance guidelines?
 "Boo!" cries Pippi.
 While the Spock in us is still going through the arguments about why it makes sense to learn compliance guidelines, Pippi has long since picked up her smartphone or is taking a coffee break with her colleagues.